daveyarwood/blog.djy.io/src/_drafts/using-git-write-tree-to-cache-builds.md

 The technique I'm about to describe can provide some additional benefit in that it allows you to skip the build tool altogether if the code hasn't changed.
-It also provides build caching for the common case where the build tool doesn't provide it.
+It also allows you to have build caching in scenarios where a build tool doesn't provide it.

 # BYOBC (bring your own build caching)